SarahRDH/airBnB_mockup/README.md

 # airBnB_mockup
 Practicing flex-box and responsive design.
-HTML and CSS
+Built from scratch with HTML and CSS to replicate the design mockup.